flamerohr/react-native-layit/README.md

-# Layout library for react-native
+# Layit - Layout library for react-native

 This library is inspired by [styled-components](https://www.styled-components.com/docs/basics#react-native) and [react-native-row](https://github.com/hyrwork/react-native-row), so thank you to the contributors and maintainers of those libraries.